liferay/lexicon-site/src/pages/docs/patterns/pager.md

 ---
 title: "Pager"
-description: "Navigation between pages of a process or task."
+description: "Pager allows navigation between pages of a process or task divided in subtasks or also called pages."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Pager allows navigation between pages of a process or task divided in subtasks or also called pages.
+{$page.description}

 ### Usage